epsilon537/hexedit_cmm/README.md

 The usual file navigation with cursors keys, page up&down, home, end, etc. should work as expected.

 Hexedit is a full-screen console-only editor.
 I does not work over serial, sorry.

+The file to edit can be passed in as a command line argument.

 Press F1 to get help on key bindings.